Pillar 3 Disclosure

 We review the market risks and the likelihood of market falls across the FUM on a monthly basis.
 Where required, steps are then taken to restructure and reposition portfolios to minimise or eliminate any potential risks.
 The Research Director takes responsibility for key aspects of the asset allocation and stock selection processes whilst a robust investment process is in place to ensure portfolios and investment managers are in alignment with the policies and procedures.

-Interest Rate Risk – As we are not a bank or financial institution we are not directly dependent on interest income.
+We are not a bank or financial institution.
+Therefore, we are not directly dependent on interest income.
 However, we do earn interest from the investment of surplus corporate funds and we also derive interest income on certain client balances.
-Therefore, any rise or fall in interest rates will affect profit margins but is not considered to be material to our profitability.
+Therefore, any rise or fall in interest rates will affect profit margins but this is not considered to be critical to our overall profitability.

-Foreign exchange risk - We do not have material foreign exchange related transaction activity and therefore we are not materially exposed to this risk.
+We do not have a material volume of foreign exchange related transaction activity and therefore the Firm is not materially exposed to this risk.

-Credit Risk - Our income on management fees and third-party commissions are on a cash basis taken directly from client’s accounts and do not represent a material risk.
+Credit risk is broadly defined as the possible loss due to debtors’ non-payment of loans, services or goods supplied.
+Our income on management fees and third-party commissions are on a cash basis taken directly from client’s accounts and do not represent a material risk.
 A very small portion of income is derived from invoiced services, primarily generated by the Financial Planning team, where the credit risk is not material.
 Credit risk also covers the default risks of institutional counterparties with whom the Firm deals.
 Our exposure to credit risk results from institutions with whom we place our corporate cash and the settlement of market transactions.
 We continually review our corporate cash balances and the counterparties with whom it is placed in order to ensure diversification and sufficient capital strength of the depository bank.
-All business is conducted in the UK and transactions are executed on a Delivery Versus Payment or current settlement basis.
+All business is conducted in the UK and transactions are executed on a DVP or current settlement basis.
 We do not therefore have any long-term exposures.
-We have used the standardised method of calculating Credit risk and the output is lower than the FOR which has been used for the purposes of Pillar 1.
+We have used the standardised method of calculating Credit risk under the new COREP reporting.
+The output of this plus any Market Risk is lower than the FOR which has been used for the purposes of Pillar 1.

-Regulatory – This risk involves the loss arising from the failure to meet regulatory requirements .
-The Risk and Compliance function supports the business to meet these obligations and closely monitor actual and planned changes in regulation to ensure ongoing compliance with regulatory standards.
-They are also assisted by professional consultants.
+Regulatory risk involves the loss arising from the failure to meet regulatory requirements in those jurisdictions in which we operate.
+The financial services sector is heavily regulated and breaches lead to fines or disciplinary action both for ourselves and individual staff.
+The Risk and Compliance function supports the business to meet such obligations.
+They closely monitor actual and planned changes in regulation to ensure ongoing compliance with regulatory standards and to this end we are assisted by professional consultants.
 We carry professional indemnity cover in excess of the minimum FCA requirement.
-Amongst day to day oversight of regulatory impacting matters, the Risk & Compliance Committee meets on a weekly basis to assess the risks and compliance related topics that affect us.
+Amongst day to day oversight of regulatory impacting matters, the RACC meets on a weekly basis to assess the risks and compliance related topics that we and the industry face.
 Some of the major strategic areas such as Conduct, Governance, Financial Crime, Systems and Controls are also key areas that are overseen by the Board and the Risk and Compliance team.
 Staff receive training to address the key areas in the regulatory field.

-Social and Environmental – These factors may prevent access by staff to our office and we mitigate these risks with a BCP that ensures the business will operate by leveraging our remote access to systems and ongoing client support.
-The BCP Committee reviews, upgrades and tests this plan on a regular basis.
+We mitigate these risks with a BCP that ensures the business will operate by leveraging a remote framework of access and ongoing client support.
+The BCP Committee reviews, upgrades and tests this plan on a regular basis and ensures that it complies with the requirements of our regulatory regime.

 The FCA define business risk as those risks that arise from the fluctuations in the business cycle and economic conditions.
 Any deterioration in business or economic conditions could require a firm to increase capital or alternatively to contract its business at a time when market conditions are most unfavourable to raising capital.